 For over 35 years, Grace Lutheran Church provided space for the United Church Nursery, an ecumenical ministry which provided quality child care, especially those most in need.
 As new daycare centers were developed the need diminished and the Nursery closed.

 Currently as part of our local outreach mission, Grace Evangelical Lutheran Church provides space for the Valley Music Academy.
 We operate a hostel during May and June for those who pass through Waynesboro during their 2000-mile hike along the Appalachian Trail.
 We are also certified as a secondary site for the Red Cross as an emergency relief shelter.

-Two sons and five daughters of the congregation have become pastors, including V. A. Moyer who went on to be elected Bishop of the Virginia Synod, LCA.
+Two sons and six daughters of the congregation have become pastors, including V. A. Moyer who went on to be elected Bishop of the Virginia Synod, LCA.
 He retired to Grace Evangelical Lutheran Church where he continued to serve Christ.
 The Rev, Paul H. Pingel began his ministry at Grace on August 10, 2012.

 Grace Evangelical Lutheran Church has served as a meeting place for organizations, educational events, and commitees for several decades because of our central location and excellent facilities.
 Since the year 2000, over $750,000 in renovations and upgrades have been completed.